-February’s birthstone is the amethyst.
+The February birthstone is the amethyst.

 Like quartz, amethysts are a transparent form of silicon dioxide (SiO2).
 An amethyst’s color can range from a faint mauve to a rich purple.
-It’s not clear why they’re purple.
+But where does the color come from?
 Some scientists believe the purple color arises from the amethysts’ iron oxide content, while others attribute the color to manganese or hydrocarbons.

-It’s said that the signet ring worn by Cleopatra was an amethyst, engraved with the figure of Mithras, a Persian deity symbolizing the Divine Idea, Source of Light and Life.
+It’s said that the signet ring worn by Cleopatra was an amethyst engraved with the figure of Mithras, a Persian deity symbolizing the Divine Idea, Source of Light and Life.
 It is also said to be the stone of Saint Valentine, who wore an amethyst engraved with the figure of his assistant, Cupid.
 Saint Valentine’s Day is still observed in February.

-The word amethyst comes from the Greek word “amethystos” meaning “not drunk,” and the stone was believed to prevent its wearers from becoming intoxicated.
+The word amethyst comes from the Greek word “amethystos,” meaning “not drunk,” and the stone was believed to prevent its wearers from becoming intoxicated.
 The following is a story from Greco-Roman mythology, as quoted from “Birthstones” by Willard Heaps:

 Bacchus, the god of wine in classical mythology, was offended by Diana the huntress.
 Determined on revenge, he declared that the first person he met as he went through the forest would be eaten by his tigers.
 As it happened, the first person to cross his path was the beautiful maiden Amethyst on her way to worship at the shrine of Diana.
 In terror, she called upon the goddess to save her, and before his eyes, Bacchus observed the maiden changed to a pure white, sparkling image of stone.

-The early Egyptians believed that the amethyst possessed good powers, and placed the stones in the tombs of pharaohs.
+The early Egyptians believed that the amethyst possessed good powers and placed the stones in the tombs of pharaohs.
 During the Middle Ages, it was used as medication, believed to dispel sleep, sharpen intellect, and protect the wearer from sorcery.
 It was also believed to bring victory in battle.
 In Arabian mythology, the amethyst was supposed to protect the wearer from bad dreams and gout.